Hiring and recruiting, the Slack way

 - Get strategic (at last)

-In other words, recruiting is far more than sourcing human resources from the labour market: it’s a collaborative, human process that’s really about learning, understanding and building relationships.
+In other words, recruiting is far more than sourcing human resources from the labor market.
+It’s a collaborative, human process that’s really about learning, understanding and building relationships.

 What candidates want

-Catherine Rush, former head of talent for technology at DMG Media, argues that recruiters need to:
+Catherine Rush, former head of talent for technology at DMG Media, that recruiters need to:

 - Make the recruiting process as fast as possible